 - Add the following frameworks and mark them as optional:

-- The SDWebImage framework is required for the Braze News Feed, Content Cards and In-App Messaging to function properly.
-SDWebImage is used for image downloading and displaying, including GIFs.
-If you intend to use the News Feed, Content Cards or In-App Messages, please follow the steps below.
+SDWebImageis used for image downloading and displaying, including GIFs.
+If you intend to use Content Cards or in-app messages, follow the SDWebImage integration steps.

 - Add the